-Capital Risk Management
+Capital Management Risk

-The Company's managed capital is comprised of cash, the credit facility and shareholders' equity.
-The Company's objective when managing its capital structure is to safeguard its ability to continue as a going concern in order to provide returns for shareholders and finance strategic growth plans and financial obligations as they become due.
-In order to maintain or adjust its capital structure, the Company may issue new common shares from time to time.
-The Company relies on cash on hand, cash flows from operations and debt financing to finance growth initiatives.
+The Company's managed capital is comprised of cash, the Credit Facility and shareholders' equity.
+The Company's objective when managing its capital structure is to safeguard its ability to continue as a going concern in order to provide returns for shareholders, finance strategic growth plans and satisfy financial obligations as they become due.
+In order to maintain or adjust the capital structure, the Company may issue new common shares from time to time.
+The Company relies on cash on hand, cash flows from operations, the Credit Facility, and additional debt financing where necessary to finance growth initiatives.